 How much does PlatePass® cost?

-How will charges appear on my credit card?
+How will charges appear on my credit/debit card?

-PlatePass® charges applied to your credit card statement will read: Hertz Toll Charge - ATS.
-Charges usually appear on the credit card statement within 1-3 weeks after the rental agreement has closed.
+PlatePass® charges applied to your credit or debit card statement will read: Hertz Toll Charge - ATS.
+Charges usually appear on the credit or debit card statement within 1-3 weeks after the rental agreement has closed.
 Charges will not appear on your rental invoice.
 Hertz has assigned the billing rights to ATS Processing Services LLC/PlatePass® LLC as Hertz’ agent.